Undergraduate certificate: public health

 Public health internship experience; satisfies the experiential learning public health degree requirement.

-Public health research conducted by undergraduate students under the supervision of a faculty mentor; satisfies the experiential learning public health degree requirement.
+Hands-on involvement in scholarly public health research activities under the supervision of faculty or research staff; satisfies the experiential learning degree requirement for public health majors.

-Independent student project under the supervision of a faculty mentor; culminates in thesis that conforms to University honors program guidelines; satisfies the experiential learning public health degree requirement.
+Independent student research project under the supervision of a faculty mentor; satisfies the experiential learning degree requirement for public health majors.

 Students in their final year synthesize and apply knowledge through cumulative and integrative activities that serve as a capstone to their educational experience.
-Prerequisites: CPH:1600 and CPH:2600 and CPH:3600 and CPH:4600.
+Prerequisites: CPH:1600 and CPH:2600 and CPH:3600.

 CPH:6100 Essentials of Public Healtharr.